Things I hate in Android

 Given that Android is the most mainstream operating system, it is natural that most of its users do not give a f*** about privacy and freedom.
 But when I see so-called experts not caring about that; It's very bad!
 Thankfully, the situation is getting better given that many folks are spreading awareness about the nonfree swamp that the smartphone community as whole has been diving in for a long time.

-Just use a freedom-centric smartphone like: Pinephone, Fairphone or the Librem 5.
+Just use freedom-centric operating systems like PostmarketOS on freedom-centric smartphone like: the Pinephone, the Fairphone or the Librem 5.
+Or more harshly, don't use a smartphone at all.